ssbc/go-ssb-room/README.md

 ./server -h

 Usage of ./server:
-  -dbg string
+  -aliases-as-subdomains
+    	needs to be disabled if a wildcard certificate for the room is not available. (default true) -dbg string
-    	listen addr for metrics and pprof HTTP server (default "localhost:6078") -lishttp string
+    	listen addr for metrics and pprof HTTP server (default "localhost:6078") -https-domain string
+    	which domain to use for TLS and AllowedHosts checks -lishttp string
     	address to listen on for HTTP requests (default ":3000") -lismux string
-    	address to listen on for secret-handshake+muxrpc (default ":8008") -nounixsock
+    	address to listen on for secret-handshake+muxrpc (default ":8008") -logs string
+    	where to write debug output to (default is just stderr) -mode value
+    	the privacy mode (values: open, community, restricted) determining room access controls -nounixsock
     	disable the UNIX socket RPC interface
-  -logs string
+  -repo string
-    	where to write debug output to (default is just stderr) -repo string
-    	where to put the log and indexes (default "/home/cryptix/.ssb-go-room") -shscap string
+    	where to put the log and indexes (default "~/.ssb-go-room") -shscap string
     	secret-handshake app-key (or capability) (default "1KHLiKZvAvjbY1ziZEHMXawbCEIM6qwjCDm3VYRan/s=") -version
     	print version number and build date

 ```

 If you want to view the development server in your browser: